Karthik362/Llamma2_RAG_Qdrant/README.md

 Run the installation cell in the notebook

 Inference:
+Some references are attached at the end of the notebook

 Run every cell in the colab notebook and add a cell :- rag_pipeline(prompt)